kohlhofer/Crossings/chapters/chapter-07.md

 He stands, brushes the dampness from his clothes, and continues his walk through the town.
 Behind him, the church steps are empty again, marked only by the wet imprint of where two people shared a moment of quiet understanding.

-The river flows beyond the trees, carrying debris downstream.
+The river moves beyond the trees, restless and deep.
 The day has begun, and the town wakes.
 The stranger's words linger in the morning air.